walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

 ...
 In Java, any classes in the `java.lang` package don't need to be prefixed with the package so the `java.lang.System` class can simply be written as `System`.
-However, in Javascript classes in the `java.lang` package need to be fully qualified so you need to write...
+However, in JavaScript classes in the `java.lang` package need to be fully qualified so you need to write...

     println( java.lang.System.getProperty( "user.dir" ) );